Normandy is one of the best regions in France for taking your bike on trains. Here's what you need to know.

 – Proxi: more rural or outlying areas

-Note that the Paris - Argentan - Granville/Pontorson Mont St Michel line gets busy in summer (from July 1) with cyclists and the number of places on each train for bikes is limited.
-You can make a free bicycle reservation when you book your ticket to guarantee a spot.
+Note that lines to Paris and those to Granville/Pontorson (for Mont St Michel) get busy in summer with cyclists and the number of places on each train for bikes is limited.
+I advise booking a (free) bike space even on services where it is not compulsory.

 Note that peak hour trains 6am-9am and 5pm-7pm (especially in and out of Paris) can be busy – try and avoid peak hours if at all possible.